 Most dogs with this injury have got it from jumping down, and other injuries are not common but should be checked for.

 Otherwise healthy dogs are good candidates for surgery.
-Medium and larger breeds of dog are much easier to treat than small breeds and cats.

 Time involved in clinic

 The patient will probably be kept in the clinic until the first dressing change at 2-3 days after surgery.

 Strict rest is essential for a long period of time while the joints fuse.
 This is likely to be around 10-12 weeks.
 For the first month the leg will be supported in a cast, which will need looking after as well.
 Regular revisits to the clinic are required to check progress.